A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Topical Solutions for Localized Relief

+If you're seeking natural treatments for neuropathy in legs and feet, topical solutions can provide targeted relief.
 While many natural remedies work from the inside out, topical treatments can provide localized relief for neuropathic pain.
 These options can be particularly helpful for managing acute flare-ups or targeting specific areas of discomfort.

 Capsaicin: Hot Pepper Pain Relief